Dai (DAI) Price Hits $1.00

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Dai’s genesis date was November 18th, 2019.
+Dai launched on November 18th, 2019.
 Dai’s total supply is 5,365,382,703 tokens.
+The official message board for Dai is medium.com/@MakerDAO.
+Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.
 The official website for Dai is makerdao.com.
-Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.
 The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
-The official message board for Dai is medium.com/@MakerDAO.

 Dai Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dai directly using US dollars.
-Investors seeking to acquire Dai should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dai using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Dai directly using U.S. dollars.
+Investors seeking to acquire Dai should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Dai using one of the exchanges listed above.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.